Water Stewardship is good for the planet, good for people, and good for business

 - Provide water, sanitation, and hygiene for all employees.

-- Drive efficiency and reduce pollution in their operations.
+- Drive efficiency and reduce pollution throughout operations.

-- Facilitate improved water performance in their value chain.
+- Facilitate improved water performance throughout the value chain.

 - Advance collective action and sustainable water management in river basins.